 If you have an engine that thus engines sludge, it is better to drain the oil than extract it.
 Don't neglect your car.
 Change your oil at the recommended intervals, and you shouldn't have this problem.

-Using an oil extractor is a great way to change the engine oil as long as you car has a dipstick and allows you to insert the tube all the way to the oil pan.
-Note that even when you remove the drain bolt, there will alway still be a small amount of oil remain in the oil pan.
-If you are nervous about getting under the car or don't want to invest in a lot of tools to do basic car maintenance such as an oil change, this method will save you money, time and avoid headaches.
+Using an oil extractor is a great way to change the engine oil as long as your car has a dipstick.
+If your oil filter is mounted on top of the engine and you don't want to invest in a lot of tools to do basic car maintenance such as an oil change, this method will save you money, time and headaches.

 Did you know that in some cases such as (Smart car) the only way to change the oil is using the oil extraction method?
 If you insist in draining the oil but are looking for an easy and fast way to change the engine oil, consider installing an oil drain valve such as the Fumoto Engine Oil Drain Valve.
 It will make changing the oil quick and easy and allow you to actually drain the oil.

 Changing the engine oil with an oil extraction pump is easy and less messy than removing the drain plug and draining the oil.
 Changing the motor oil with an oil extraction pump is the perfect method if you are just starting out with DIY auto repair or are tired of making a mess every time you change the oil.

 Make sure to recycle your old oil.
 All auto parts stores that sell oil including AutoZone, Advance Auto Parts, PepBoy even Walmart collect old oil free of charge.